-In the last year, I have reviewed an interesting paper [the paper is still under review with the European Heart Journal] on the re-interpretation of tilt testing that, rather than being used as a diagnostic test, can show a susceptibility to reflex hypotension which may exist in coincidence with any cause of syncope.
-This may be one explanation as to why some patients will become syncopal in certain situations eg. with the onset of an arrhythmia whereas other patients appear to tolerate the situation.
+In the last year, I have reviewed an interesting paper [the paper is still under review with the European Heart Journal] on the re-interpretation of tilt testing that, rather than being used as a diagnostic test, can show susceptibility to reflex hypotension which may exist in coincidence with any cause of syncope.
+This may be one explanation as to why some patients will become syncopal in certain situations eg. with the onset of arrhythmia whereas other patients appear to tolerate the situation.

 What are your current research interests?

 Currently, I am involved in a number of research projects both commercial and academic.
 The commercial projects include the evaluation of new products such as the insertable cardiac monitor (Reveal Linq from Medtronic) and the leadless pacemaker (Nanostim from St Jude Medical).
 Academic projects include a variety of audits looking at device complications and ablation outcome data.

 Which are the main research priorities in electrophysiology?

 Important trials recently presented include SIMPLE, which shows that routine defibrillation testing is not necessary; however, it does not address the opposite question of which patients should have defibrillation tests.
 This is an important area that will need to be evaluated.
 We are still awaiting the outcome of CABANA, looking at the long-term efficacy of atrial fibrillation ablation versus antiarrhythmic drugs.
 We still need good evidence for the efficacy of ablation in persistent atrial fibrillation.
 This is a controversial area where cost-effectiveness needs to be looked at and linked to outcome measures such as patient-reported outcome measures (PROMS).